Click to view more details about each scholarship.

 A scholarship has been established in his memory.

-Josie Johnson was presented with the 2022 Operation Tutu Scholarship by LHS Staff Member Stacey Leake.
+Logan Kriel was presented with the 2025 Operation Tutu Scholarship by Board Member Polly Gustafson.

 The Operation Tutu Scholarship is sponsored by the Key Club.
 Applicant must be a Lincoln High School graduate or attending the NCTC/TRF campus that has an immediate family member or care giver touched by cancer (sibling, parent, aunt, uncle, grandparent).
 Applicant must write an essay of 500 words or less explaining how cancer has affected their life.
 Must include relationship of family member (sibling, parent, aunt, uncle, grandparent).